MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-yammer-admins.md

 |**Who can give this role to others** <br/> | Other people with the Office 365 global admin role.  <br/> |
 |**Add or remove the Office 365 global admin role** <br/> | To add an Office 365 global admin, see [Assign admin roles in Office 365 for business](https://support.office.com/article/eac4d046-1afd-4f1a-85fc-8219c79e1504).  <br/><br>  **Remove another Office 365 global admin** <br/><br>  - In the [Yammer admin center](https://go.microsoft.com/fwlink/?LinkId=524130), click **Admins**, and in the row for the admin, click **Change Status of Office 365 Admins**.
 This takes you to the Office 365 page where you can change user's roles.  <br/> |

-## Troubleshooting admin roles
 <a name="Troubleshooting"> </a>
+## Troubleshooting admin roles - FAQ

-### Can I change my own admin role for Yammer?
+### Q: Can I change my own admin role for Yammer?

-No. Admins can't edit their own roles.
+A: No. Admins can't edit their own roles.

-### How can I find out who the network and verified admins are for our network?
+### Q: How can I find out who the network and verified admins are for our network?

-Non‐admin users can see all admins in the **Members** list in the **All Company** group.
+A: Non‐admin users can see all admins in the **Members** list in the **All Company** group.
 Admins have a blue start next to their name.

 Admins can view the list of admins: in the Yammer admin center, select **Admins**.
 Admins can also export a list of admins to review who has Network Admin role, and who has the Verified Admin role.
 In the Yammer admin center, select **Export Users**.
 In the exported .ZIP file, open **Admins.csv**.

-### I'm an Office 365 global admin, and when I log on to Yammer, why don't I see any admin tools?
+### Q: I'm an Office 365 global admin, and when I log on to Yammer, why don't I see any admin tools?

-Check the following troubleshooting options to determine why your admin isn't receiving emails from Yammer:
+A: Check the following troubleshooting options to determine why your admin isn't receiving emails from Yammer:

 1. Has the admin created a Yammer account?